 The amounts required for rinzai-sai debt service will be included in each RLG's future LAT subsidy.
-However, as the central government has seen shortfalls in sources that fund LAT, we are monitoring the sustainability of the LAT transfer model, including the rinzai-sai debt service.
+However, as the central government has seen shortfalls in sources that fund the LAT, we are monitoring the sustainability of the LAT transfer model, including the rinzai-sai debt service.
 The amount of rinzai-sai debt has been contained over the past few years, along with the improvement in local tax revenue, allowing to reduce the fiscal transfers to cover shortfalls.
-Nevertheless, the decline in local tax revenue because of the pandemic effects will again result in rising rinzai-sai debt.
+Nevertheless, the decline in local tax revenue from the pandemic will result in a temporary rise in rinzai-sai debt.

-Amid the pandemic, the central government is providing support to RLGs, such as subsidies to cover costs to contain pandemic and to support local businesses, and a compensation for foregone property tax revenue as well as measures for tax payment deferrals.
+During the pandemic, RLGs have been receiving support from the central government through subsidies to cover pandemic-related costs and to support local businesses, compensation for foregone property tax revenue or measures for tax payment deferrals.